udoprog/syntree/README.md

 library is responsible for providing it as necessary.
 Like when calling [`print_with_source`].

-The API for constructing a syntax tree is provided through [`Builder`] which provides streaming builder methods.
+The API for constructing a syntax tree is provided through [`Builder`] which implements streaming builder methods.
 Internally the builder is represented as a contiguous slab of memory.
 Once a tree is built the structure of the tree can be queried through the [`Tree`] type.

 Note that [`syntree::tree!`] is only a helper which simplifies building trees for examples.
 It corresponds exactly to performing [`open`],